MicrosoftDocs/sql-docs/docs/reporting-services/lesson-6-add-a-reportviewer-control-to-the-application.md

 ---
-title: "Lesson 6: Add a ReportViewer Control to the Application"
+title: "Lesson 6: Add a ReportViewer control to the application"
 description: Learn how to add a ReportViewer control to the website application after you design the child report by using the Report Wizard.
 author: maggiesMSFT
 ms.author: maggies